-While Pass-the-Hash (PtH) attacks can occur on Linux, Unix, and other platforms, they are most prevalent on Windows systems.
+While Pass-the-Hash attacks can occur on Linux, Unix, and other platforms, they are most prevalent on Windows systems.
 In Windows, PtH exploits Single Sign-On (SS0) through NT Lan Manager (NTLM), Kerberos, and other authentication protocols.
 When a password is created in Windows, it is hashed and stored in the Security Accounts Manager (SAM), Local Security Authority Subsystem (LSASS) process memory, the Credential Manager (CredMan) store, a ntds.dit database in Active Directory, or elsewhere.
-So, when a user logs onto a Windows workstation or server, they essentially leave behind their password credentials.
+When a user logs onto a Windows workstation or server, they essentially leave behind their password credentials.

 For a PtH attack to succeed, the perpetrator must first gain local administrative access on a computer to lift the hash.
-Once the attacker has a foothold they can move laterally with relative ease, lifting more credentials and escalating privileges along the way.
+Once the attacker has a foothold, they can move laterally with relative ease, lifting more credentials and escalating privileges along the way.

-Implementing the following security best practices will help eliminate, or at least minimize the impact of, a PtH attack:
+Implementing the following security best practices will help eliminate, or at least minimize, the impact of a PtH attack:

 Least Privilege Security Model: Limits the scope and mitigates the impact of a PtH attack by reducing an attackers ability to escalate privileged access and permissions.
 Removing unnecessary admin rights will go a long way to reducing the threat surface for PtH and many other types of attacks.

 Password Management Solutions: Rotating passwords frequently (and/or after a known credential compromise) can condense the window of time during which a stolen hash may be valid.
 By automating password rotation to occur after each privileged session, you can completely thwart PtH attacks and exploits relying on password reuse.
 Use of one-time-passwords (OTPs) can also mitigate PtH threats, since an OTP may only be valid for a single login session.